 Other international sites are open in the following countries:

 Men, age 18 years or older, who meet the following criteria:

-- Patients with metastatic castration-resistant prostate cancer (mCRPC), a cancer that has spread (metastasized) beyond the prostate gland and for which hormone therapy is no longer effective.
+- Patients with mCRPC, a cancer that has spread (metastasized) beyond the gland and for which hormone therapy is no longer effective.

 At enrollment, patients must fit into one of the following 5 categories:

-- Have not yet started approved therapies for CRPC ie: Abiraterone/Enzalutamide/Apalutamide/Docetaxel), Or
+- Have not yet started treatment for CRPC

-- Have received Abi/Enza/Apa for mCRPC and cancer is responding or stable, Or
+- Have received Abi/Enza/Apa for mCRPC and cancer is responding or stable

-- Patients with PSA progression while on Abi/Enza/Apa are eligible as long as they are asymptomatic AND there is no plan to start chemotherapy within 6 months, Or
+- Patients with progression while on Abi/Enza/Apa are eligible as long as they are asymptomatic AND there is no plan to start chemotherapy within 6 months

-- Patients treated with Docetaxel as first line therapy for mCRPC who are asymptomatic without ANY evidence of progression, Or
+- Patients treated with Docetaxel as first line therapy for mCRPC who are asymptomatic without ANY evidence of progression

 Patients must be able to travel to one of the study-designated exercise facilities up to three days per week for four weeks during cycle 0, two days per week for cycles 1-8 (32 weeks) and once per week for cycles 9-11 (12 weeks).
 In addition, patients must be able to attend exercise testing visits as defined in the study.